 - Prenatal screening tests assess the risk that a pregnancy will be affected by a specific birth defect or genetic disorder.
-Screening can be done before and during pregnancy. - Prenatal diagnostic tests can detect if a pregnancy is affected by a specific birth defect or genetic disorder.
+Screening can be done before and during pregnancy.
+Read Prenatal Genetic Screening Tests to learn more. - Prenatal diagnostic tests can detect if a pregnancy is affected by a specific birth defect or genetic disorder.
+Read Prenatal Genetic Diagnostic Tests to learn more.